 - £68,900 to Prof. John Hunter to investigate Is Food Intolerance a factor causing ITP at Addenbrookes Hospital, Cambridge

 A study of the Implementation of Romiplostim & Eltrombopag in the NHS in England by Lisa Cooper

 Please help us fund more ITP research projects by making a donation today

-You can make a donation by clicking the Charity Choice logo below:
+You can make a donation by the link below: